youness-teimoury/autoshop/README.md

 * Thymeleaf

 Tech debts:
-* Selenium tests for the CRUD UI functioalties
+* Selenium tests for the CRUD UI functionaries
-* More refactor to remove redundant/derrivale configurations
+* More refactor to remove redundant/derivable configurations
 * Add date input compatible containers
-* Refactor/add espicifi purose exception classes
+* Refactor/add especial purpose exception classes
 * Add search/filter to views
 * Add business logic
 * Security and role management
 * Improving the UX for exceptions and errors
-* Improving the loggin mechanism and log separation
+* Improving the log mechanism and log separation
 * Adding a view only page and putting the link on table row (user can navigate to view by clicking on the table row)
 * Table sort on column (bootstrap)
 * Improving the user interface